Data-driven dispersive analysis of the $\pi \pi$ and $\pi K$ scattering

 In the physical region the $t$-matrix is fully described by experimental information on the $\pi\pi$ phase shift $\delta_1(s)$ \cite{Protopopescu:1973sh, Grayer:1974cr, *Kaminski:1996da,Batley:2007zz, *Batley:2010zza}, the inelasticity $\eta(s)$ (or $|t_{12}(s)|$ for $s>4m_K^2$ \cite{Cohen:1980cq,Etkin:1981sg,Longacre:1986fh}) and the $\pi\pi \to K\bar{K}$ phase $\delta_{12}(s)$ \cite{Etkin:1981sg,Cohen:1980cq,Martin:1979gm}.

 Similar to the single-channel analysis, we first fit the available experimental data supplemented with constraints for scattering length, slope parameter and Adler zero from $\chi$PT in the $\pi\pi \to \pi\pi$ channel.
 As for the $\pi\pi\to K \bar{K}$ channel, the complication stems from two facts.
 Firstly, the experimental data exist only in the physical region above $K\bar{K}$ threshold.
-Therefore, in order to stabilize the fits, we make sure that the obtained $|t_{12}(s)|$ stays small around\footnote{Specifically at $s=m_\pi^2/2$ we impose NLO $\chi$PT with a conservative error that covers LO $\chi$PT result.} $s=0$ as a manifestation of $\chi$PT.
+Therefore, in order to stabilize the fits, we make sure that the obtained $|t_{12}(s)|$ stays small around\footnote{Specifically, at $s=m_\pi^2/2$ we impose NLO $\chi$PT with a conservative error that covers LO $\chi$PT result.} $s=0$ as a manifestation of $\chi$PT.
 Secondly, the existing experimental data for both $|t_{12}(s)|$ and $\delta_{12}(s)$ contains incompatible data sets and require to make some choice.
 Since the phase $\delta_{12}(s)$ is fully defined below $K\bar{K}$ threshold by means of Watson's theorem, we discard the data from \cite{Etkin:1981sg} as it suggests that $\pi\pi\to K \bar{K}$ phase goes much lower than it is forced by the presence of $f_0(980)$ resonance.
 Therefore, we fit the data from \cite{Cohen:1980cq} and \cite{Martin:1979gm} which are consistent due to the large error bars of the latter set.
 As for $|t_{12}(s)|$, the two data sets from \cite{Longacre:1986fh} and \cite{Cohen:1980cq,Etkin:1981sg} should in principle be treated separately.
-The best fit with $(4,4,3)$ parameters in $(11,12,22)$ channels favors the data from \cite{Longacre:1986fh}, for which we obtain $\sigma/f_0(500)$ and $f_0(980)$ poles at $\sqrt{s_\sigma}= 455(12) - 263(12)\,i$ MeV and $\sqrt{s_{f_0}}= 990(6) - 18(6)\, i$ MeV.
+However, only the data from \cite{Longacre:1986fh} is compatible with the $\pi\pi$ inelasticity around the $K\bar{K}$ threshold.
+In order to describe the data from \cite{Cohen:1980cq,Etkin:1981sg}, most likely one has to include the four-pion channel, which is beyond the scope of the present paper.
+The best fit with $(4,4,3)$ parameters in $(11,12,22)$ channels \cite{Longacre:1986fh}, provides $\sigma/f_0(500)$ and $f_0(980)$ poles at $\sqrt{s_\sigma}= 454(12)^{+6}_{-7} - 262(12)^{+8}_{-12}\,i$ MeV and $\sqrt{s_{f_0}}= 990(7)^{+2}_{-4} - 17(7)^{+4}_{-1}\, i$ MeV.
 These results are remarkably close to the Roy (for $\pi\pi\to \pi\pi$) and Roy-Steiner solutions for ($\pi\pi \to K\bar{K}$) as shown in Figs. \ref{Fig:ReImt11} and \ref{Fig:pipiCC}.
 The large error bars arise from scarce experimental data around $K\bar{K}$ threshold and almost unconstrained $|t_{12}|$ in the unphysical region.